dereckhall/capturepush/README.md

 3. **Push** — File uploads to your configured server automatically.
 4. **Share** — URL is copied to clipboard instantly.
 Paste anywhere.

-## Support

-- File issues on this repository
-- Email: support@capturepush.com

 ## License

 CapturePush is free to use.
 Source code is not currently open source.